Please provide some copy for this section, please provide some copy for this section, please provide.

 The draws will take place in March, June, September and December each year.

 To join the 200 club you can set up a standing order for either £2 per month or an annual payment of £24, per share.
 The standing order should have a payment date of 1st of the month (or as near to that date as possible).
 Alternatively you can pay the annual amount by cheque or a BACs transfer of £24 per share.
-Cheque’s can be sent into school in an envelope addressed to the BPA.
+Cheques can be sent into school in an envelope addressed to the BPA.

 Many companies throughout the UK offer employees the chance to boost their fundraising efforts by ‘matching’ the money they raise.
-It really is money for nothing, and we could double the amount of cash we raises with your help.
+It really is money for nothing, and we could double the amount of cash we raise with your help.
 Want to know how?
 Read on…

 Match giving or match funding is a simple way of maximising the fundraising efforts of individual BPA volunteers.
-It is an informal albeit corporate arrangement between a company and their employee.
+It is an informal, albeit corporate, arrangement between a company and their employee.
 Not all companies offer matched funding but those that do will pledge a sum of money relating to the amount their employee has raised for or donated to the charity of their choice.
 Some organisations will match fund on a £ for £ basis, others will stipulate what they are prepared to give.
-It is likely that an upper limit will be applied along with certain criteria such as the recipient organisation being a registered charity.
-Some companies will also pledge time and resources instead of money, so enabling their employees to support a cause during their working week, or offering a tangible service such as the opportunity to print posters, programmes, newsletters and so on.
+It is likely that an upper limit will be applied along with certain criteria, such as the recipient organisation being a registered charity.
+Some companies will also pledge time and resources instead of money, thus enabling their employees to support a cause during their working week, or offering a tangible service such as the opportunity to print posters, programmes, newsletters and so on.

-We need you, parents, to ask your employers if they operate or are interested in running a matched giving scheme.
+We need you, parents, to ask your employers if they currently operate or are interested in setting up a matched giving scheme.
 Maybe some of you work for the same organisation and can collectively approach your employer.
 A quick internet search will also give you a list of organisations that have been known to match fund, so this may be a good way to identify employers in your local area that you can approach.
 Once the company has agreed to match fund, they will probably ask you to complete a request form.
 If this is not the case, ask the company to put their pledge in writing to us.
 Ensure that your association formally acknowledges the contributions made by companies and their employees.

 Unfortunately, while we’d love to be able to provide a list of companies offering match funding, it is fraught with too many issues – some companies have certain criteria in their small print (i.e. where it’s only offered to full-time staff after two years service), or the schemes change too often for us to be able to keep any such list up to date.
 Generally speaking, banks and building societies, insurance companies, supermarkets, utilities providers, phone companies and car manufacturers are known historically to offer match funding schemes.
-It’s a case of making it clear to parents what ‘match funding’ is, and asking all your supporters to check with their employers whether a scheme is already in place or if they’d be willing to set one up.

-Having said this, a match funding scheme can be adopted by any company no matter how big or small.
+A match funding scheme can be adopted by any company no matter how big or small.
 Barclays for example offer their employees the opportunity to match funds they raise for their chosen charity up to £750 per year and this is available for three activities a year!
 And Aviva, in response to feedback from their staff has introduced a ‘£Plus’ matching scheme.
 This gives Aviva employees the chance to raise funds for any registered charity in which they are interested and to receive matched funds from Aviva in support.